aiven/devportal/docs/products/postgresql/howto/postgresql-debezium-cdc.rst

 These are all unrecoverable errors, meaning that they require a restart of the connector task(s) in order to resume operations again.
 A restart can be performed manually either through the `Aiven Console <https://console.aiven.io/>`_, in under the `Connectors` tab console or via the `Kafka Connect REST API <https://docs.confluent.io/platform/current/connect/references/restapi.html#rest-api-task-restart>`__.
 You can get the service URI from the `Aiven Console <https://console.aiven.io/>`_, in the service detail page.

 .. image:: /images/products/postgresql/pg-debezium-cdc_image1.png
+   :alt: The Aiven Console page showing the Debezium connector error

 ..
 Tip::